 Source.
 Core competencies adapted from the Framework for Systemic Social and Emotional Learning, Collaborative for Academic, Social, and Emotional Learning, copyright 2017.
 Used with permission. http://www.casel.org/what-is-sel/

 Minnesota’s new emphasis on SEL stems from the state’s Safe and Supportive Schools Act, passed in 2014.
 This law requires that Minnesota’s 380 public school districts and 165 charter schools strengthen their anti-bullying policies and foster safe school climates—including integrating SEL across all grade levels.

 A growing body of research shows that SEL—teaching students to manage their behavior, interact well with others, and resolve conflict—decreases bullying and promotes more positive school climates and learning conditions.

 Although many Minnesota school districts are incorporating SEL into early grade education, finding the staff and resources to integrate SEL across all grades poses a real challenge.

-The Midwest Comprehensive Center (MWCC) is partnering with MDE’s School Safety Technical Assistance Center to develop a suite of SEL resources and tools for districts, including the new K–12 SEL framework.
+The Midwest Comprehensive Center (MWCC) and the Center on Great Teachers and Leaders (GTL Center) are partnering with MDE’s School Safety Technical Assistance Center to develop a suite of SEL resources and tools for districts, including the new K–12 SEL framework.

 Minnesota SEL Framework: Example Learning Goal, Benchmarks, and Sample Activity